I tried to organize the local LLM situation in 2026

 ollama run qwen2.5-coder:7b

-Running ollama run automatically downloads the model as well.
-Japanese responses are also smooth.
+Running ollama run also automatically fetches the model.
+Japanese responses are smooth.

-That's all it takes to run a local LLM.
+That's all it takes to get a local LLM running.
 Installation via Homebrew is also supported.

 brew install ollama

-Ollama also provides an OpenAI-compatible API endpoint, making migration from existing code easy.
-The approach of "start with Ollama to get a feel for it" is recommended.
+Since Ollama also provides an OpenAI-compatible API endpoint, migrating from existing code is easy.
+I recommend the approach of "start with Ollama to get a feel for it."

-For those who want to manage models and chat via a web UI, LM Studio is also a great option.
-You can search, download, and run models entirely through a GUI, and it includes a local server with OpenAI compatibility.
-If you prefer visual operation over CLI, give it a try.
+For those who want to manage models and chat via a Web UI, LM Studio is also recommended.
+It allows you to search, download, and run models entirely through a GUI, and also features a local server with OpenAI compatibility.
+If you prefer to operate things visually rather than through CLI, give it a try.

 About API Compatibility

 In addition to the OpenAI API-compatible endpoint (/v1/chat/completions), Ollama also provides an Anthropic API-compatible endpoint (/v1/messages).
-Since v0.15, the ollama launch claude command has also been added, allowing you to try integration with Claude Code.
+Since v0.15, the ollama launch claude command has also been added, making it possible to try integration with Claude Code.

-However, there are still some challenges with Claude Code integration at this time.
-For details, see the related article "Trying to Run Claude Code Locally with Ollama v0.15" where I've summarized my verification results.
+However, there are currently some challenges with Claude Code integration.
+For details, please refer to the related article "Trying to Run Claude Code Locally with Ollama v0.15" where I've summarized my verification results.

 Summary